Meurthe-et-Moselle: Economy

 The economy was highly dependent on mining until the 1960s.
 There are iron, salt, and lime extraction sites.
 The urban area around Nancy has an economy based largely on services, research, and higher education.

+Transport

+The department is served by Metz–Nancy–Lorraine Airport which provides scheduled air service to several cities in France and some North African countries.
+However, other airports such as Luxembourg Airport and Strasbourg Airport are also used by air travellers from the department.

 Demographics

 The inhabitants of the department are known as Meurthe-et-Mosellans.
 The area around Nancy has become highly urbanized, whereas the Saintois in the south is quite rural.